 “Year 11 pupils talked effusively to inspectors about the benefits of the Duke of Edinburgh’s Award Programme, They described how the different challenges are helping them to conquer some of their fears, as well as helping them to learn skills which will stand them in good stead for their next steps.”
 (Ofsted January 2017)

-The programme of study is four lessons per week which covers Number, Algebra, Ratio and Proportion, Geometry and Measures and finally, Statistics and Probability.
+The programme of study is four lessons per week which cover Number, Algebra, Ratio and Proportion, Geometry and Measures and finally, Statistics and Probability.
 Students are also given the opportunity to develop their ‘Functional Maths’ skills by working on real-life problems.
-Application of appropriate methods and Interpretation in order to solve problems is also included.
-Students have the opportunity to enter GCSE Mathematics (Edexcel specification 1MA1) and/or Entry Level Certificate in Mathematics (Edexcel).
-Students are also entered for Maths Functional Skills (Edexcel) online test.
-Lessons are differentiated to meet the students need and a variety of teaching and assessment methods used.
+The application of appropriate methods and Interpretation to solve problems is also included.
+Students are entered for GCSE Mathematics (Edexcel specification 1MA1) and/or Entry Level Certificate in Mathematics (Edexcel).
+Students are also entered for the Maths Functional Skills (Edexcel) online test.
+Lessons are differentiated to meet students’ needs and a variety of teaching and assessment methods are used.

 View Here: RSE Secondary Schools guide for parents

 The Centre offers GCSE (9-1) Double Award Science, following the EDEXCEL programme.
 This qualification identifies the activities and experiences learners will come across in everyday life, and links these to scientific ideas and their implications for society.
 It provides the opportunity to acquire scientific skills through a series of core practical experiments, across the three science disciplines of Biology, Chemistry and Physics.
 Four science lessons are offered each week.